The top 10 outdoor swimming pools in Toronto

 This outdoor pool is the perfect place to cool down after a jog around the track or a picnic in the park.
 Take a dip in the water or, if you feel like making the most of the sunshine, lay out in the elevated seating area.

 Once you're done taking advantage of one of the two baseball diamonds, head to the pool for a swim.
-This expansive outdoor swimming hole will do the trick to cool you down.
+This expansive outdoor swimming hole will cool you down.

+Here's a destination that is ideal if you want to do more than just swim.
+This outdoor pool offers the perfect cool-down opportunity after indulging in a game of tennis.
+Expect to find it packed during leisure hours on hot summer days.

-City of Toronto at Sunnyside Gus Ryder Outdoor Pool.
-With files from Alice Prendergast.
+City of Toronto at Giovanni Caboto Pool.
+With files from Jaclyn Skrobacky and Alice Prendergast.

 Join the conversation Load comments